 that links to the RSS file.
 The code will look something like this:

 <img src="http://www.w3schools.com/rss/rss.gif" width="36" height="14">

 6. Submit your RSS feed to the RSS Feed Directories (you can Google or Yahoo for "RSS Feed Directories").
 Note!
 The URL to your feed is not your home page, it is the URL to your feed, like "http://www.w3schools.com/rss/myfirstrss.xml".
-Here are some free RSS aggregation services:
+Here is a free RSS aggregation service:

 7. Register your feed with the major search engines:

 - Bing - http://www.bing.com/toolbox/submit-site-url